umgbhalla/starred/README.md

 ## Lua

+- [kabinspace/AstroVim](https://github.com/kabinspace/AstroVim) - AstroVim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 - [ayamir/nvimdots](https://github.com/ayamir/nvimdots) - A well configured and structured Neovim.
 - [andweeb/presence.nvim](https://github.com/andweeb/presence.nvim) - Discord Rich Presence for Neovim
 - [Manas140/Conscious](https://github.com/Manas140/Conscious) -